NextBestPath

 Previous works mainly focus on using reinforcement learning (RL) or uncertainty prediction methods.

-We improve the NBV-based SOTA method MACARONS with RL (left), but it still underperforms our approach by a large margin (right).
+We improve the NBV-based SOTA method MACARONS with RL (the video in the second row), but it still underperforms our approach by a large margin.

 awesome webpage template